 As we mentioned, teasing your beehive can mean damaging your locks, so you may want to save this hairstyle for special occasions.
 A beehive may last a few days if you're careful, but when it's time to change your style, carefully comb and detangle the teased hair.

 Want to stay as fashionable in your reading as you do with your hair?
-Peruse the links on the next page.
+Peruse the links below.